Teacher-dreams resume as I plan to sub.

 looking for me to stop the madness

-as if I were in charge, their reviews
+as if I were in charge.
+Reviews appear

 This is not miosis and mitosis!